Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

-# How to Deploy Secure Static Website on AWS Using S3, CloudFront, and Route 53
+# How to Deploy a Secure Serverless Static Website on AWS: S3, CloudFront, Route 53 & ACM

 This repository showcases my AWS projects and lessons learned while deploying a static website using various AWS services.